 — Roger Sullivan, Trial Trends, Summer 2007

-McGarvey Law specializes in land use law, and works to ensure that development happens in such a way as to minimize damage to the state’s valuable natural resources and is in accordance with local and state laws.
+McGarvey Law specializes in land use law, and works to ensure that development happens in a way that minimizes damage to the state’s valuable natural resources and is carried out in accordance with local and state laws.

 Our firm has bona fides in challenging subdivision development, ensuring local government complies with applicable law, and the nuances of zoning law.

 We work with land use planners, environmental sampling and restoration companies, environmental engineers, hydro-geologists, toxicologists, and other relevant experts to ensure that a proposed development preserves the “health, safety, convenience, and welfare” of local citizens.

 Roger Sullivan and Jon Heberling arguing before the Oil and Gas Board in the North Fork Preservation Case.

 North Fork Preservation Association v.
 Dept. of State Lands and CENEX